Lorp/samsa-core/docs/SamsaFont.md

 Takes an integer argument that is the Unicode code point of a character, and returns the id of the glyph that, by default, represents the character.
 If the font does not contain a glyph for the character, return value is 0.

 * `SamsaFont.loadGlyphById()`
 Takes an integer argument that is the id of the glyph to be loaded, and returns a new `SamsaGlyph` object.
-The returned `SamsaGlyph` may be simple or composite; if composite, it may be converted to a simple glyph using `SamsaGlyph.decompose()`.
+The returned `SamsaGlyph` may be simple or composite; if composite, it can be converted to a simple glyph using `SamsaGlyph.decompose()`.
 It is valid to load glyph 0, which, according to the TrueType specification, represents the missing glyph and is typically an empty square or a square with a cross inside it.
-Note that this method only returns default form of the glyph.
+Note that this method only returns the default form of the glyph.
 For variations, it is necessary to  `SamsaInstance` object.
-Clients should keep track of those glyphs they have already loaded, thus not load the same glyph multiple times.
+When using this method directly, clients should keep track of those glyphs they have already loaded, thus not load the same glyph multiple times.

 ### Examples